Uxinnn/OnlineMinimart/README.md

 1. Download this repository.
 2. `cd backend`.
 3. `pip install -r requirements.txt`.
-   1. If intending to run using Serverless offline (not recommended as the extra steps below are needed).
+   1. If intending to run using Serverless offline (not recommended as the extra steps below are needed), run the 3 steps below:
-   2. `npm install -g serverless`
+      1. `npm install -g serverless`
       2. `npm install serverless-offline --save-dev`
       3. `serverless offline --help` to check that Serverless Offline is installed.
 4. `cd ../frontend`.
 5. `npm install`.